wkoffel/alfred-terminal-control/DEVELOPER.md

 The order of operations a bit tricky on packaging a new release, because of the alleyoop updater support.
 Do it like this:

 1. Operate with the local directory mounted into Alfred until the code works perfectly.
-2. Remove old version from the dist directory.
+2. Temporarily remove old versions from the dist directory (so they don't bloat the new dist)
 3. Update the version number and changelog in `alleyoop.json`
 4. Update the README with changelog.
 5. From Alfred preferences, export to a new `TerminalControl-vx_x` file in `dist/` directory.
 6. Upload *that* file to CloudApp for distribution.
 7. Take the "download link" from CloudApp and put that into the `alleyoop.json` (this will be read from GitHub source by updater)
+7. Put back the dist files you set aside in step 2
 8. Push everything to github.
 9. Update the Alfred forum post at `https://www.alfredforum.com/topic/2334-terminal-control-workflow/?do=edit`